Skip to content

 Here are a few tips that might help you get a better night’s sleep.

 • Don’t try to force yourself to sleep – If you have a regular sleep schedule (e.g., you go to bed at 10 pm every night) and, after laying there for 30 minutes, you’re still wide awake, get up and do something that is relaxing.
 Read a book or do some journaling.
-Do something that’s quieting for about 30 minutes and then try to go back to sleep again.
-Avoid looking at your cell phone, tablet or computer.
+Do something quiet for about 30 minutes and then try to go back to sleep again.
+Avoid looking at your cell phone, tablet, or computer.
 A supplement formulated to support sleep as well as support gut health is Country Life Gut Connection Sleep Balance.

 • Exercise daily – If you exercise for 30 minutes a day, you may see that your sleep cycle seems to get a little bit better.